 Seaport – or the South Boston Waterfront – is a recently revitalized area in the city.
 Appealing to tech and innovation companies, the hip waterfront district is a mixed-use Live, Work, Play neighborhood.
 Seaport is home to about 80 restaurants, making it one of the top dining destinations in the city.

 On a weekend in Boston, eating seafood is a must – and there is no better place to get your fill of lobster rolls, crab claws and oyster shooters than Seaport!
 Home to numerous Boston seafood restaurants, we recommend eating at one of the city’s highly rated restaurants, like The Barking Crab or Legal Harborside.

 For after-dinner drinks, head up to the swanky Lookout Rooftop and Bar.
 Or, for something a little more down to earth, check out the Harpoon Brewery and Beer Hall.

 Day 2: Freedom Trail, Famous Landmarks and Fenway Park

 Day 2 of your Boston Weekend Itinerary is all about historic spots, markets, parks and the Red Sox!
 Learn about the city’s enthralling history, visit top Boston sights and take in a baseball game at the famous Fenway Park.

 Freedom Trail Boston

-Walking the 2.5-mile Freedom Trail is a must-do activity!
+Walking the 2.5-mile Freedom Trail is a must-do activity on weekend trips to Boston!
 The full route includes 16 of the city’s most historic sites that played a direct role in shaping the future of America.
 The trail is easy to follow – as it is marked by a red stripe through the city streets and all 16 destinations are marked with informational plaques.

 Visitors can embark on an engaging guided tour – like this one! – where a local guide will provide facts about the history of Boston.